dbenincasa/spe_public/my_first_collaborative_project/readme.md

 ![some text](./figures/second_merge.png)

-The author goes on branch `conclusions` and double-check everithing is fetched
+The author goes on branch `conclusions` and double-check everything is fetched

 ```
 $ git checkout conclusions